The uniqueness theorem for Kasparov theory: Introduction

-which had been a problem considered beforehand in other related works \cite{Paschke81, GabeRuiz20, LoreauxNg20, LNS26} (here ``$\CQ$'' denotes the corona algebra and $\bar{\phi}$ is the induced homomorphism).
-More recently, I demonstrated with Farah in \cite[Theorem 5.5]{FarahSzabo24} that under the assumption of Jiang--Su stability on $B$, this auxiliary object is separably Jiang--Su stable, which implies $K_1$-injectivity (by \cite{Jiang97} or \cite[Theorem 4.8]{CGSTW23}) and thus the $KK$-uniqueness theorem is indeed true when the codomain algebra $B$ is Jiang--Su stable.
+If one broadens the scope of this investigation to equivariant $KK$-theory, there is an analog of Cuntz' picture involving pairs of \emph{cocycle representations} satisfying a similar condition as above; see also \cite[Section 6]{Szabo21cc}.
+Similarly to the nonequivariant case, the Cuntz--Thomsen picture \cite{Thomsen98} for equivariant $KK$-theory has turned out to be very useful for the classification of \cstar-dynamics.
+I have generalized the stable uniqueness theorem to the setting of \cstar-dynamics together with Gabe in \cite{GabeSzabo25}, which was one of the key conceptual ingredients behind our dynamical Kirchberg--Phillips theorem \cite{GabeSzabo24}.
+Its counterpart for actions of unitary tensor categories followed soon afterwards \cite{KitamuraNeaguPacheco24} and may become instrumental to classify unitary tensor category actions on Kirchberg algebras.

-The first and main goal of this article is to answer \autoref{question:A} in the affirmative, by way of showing that the technical obstacle related to $K_1$-injectivity has a positive solution for arbitrary pairs of separable \cstar-algebras.
-We mention briefly that as per the discussion around \cite[Question 5.17]{CGSTW23}, \autoref{question:A} has a matching version involving a similar statement for $KL$-theory, where the desired conclusion is instead a version of approximate unitary equivalence of the two involved presentations.
-While this kind of $KL$-uniqueness is also very useful in applications, it is implicit from that discussion that it can be deduced as the consequence of a general answer to \autoref{question:A}.
-This is the reason why $KL$-theory plays no explicit role in the rest of this article.
-To describe the approach to answer \autoref{question:A}, it is more useful to consider the \cstar-algebra $\SD_\phi\subseteq\CM(B\otimes\CK)$ of all multipliers whose induced class belongs to $\CQ(B\otimes\CK)\cap\bar{\phi}(A)'$; see \autoref{nota:D-phi}.
+The discussions in the aforementioned references \cite{CGSTW23, SchafhauserTikuisisWhite25} identified the main technical obstacle towards the conclusion of \autoref{theorem:A} as the $K_1$-injectivity of the auxiliary \cstar-algebra $\CQ(B)\cap\bar{\phi}(A)'$, which had been a problem considered beforehand in other related works \cite{Paschke81, GabeRuiz20, LoreauxNg20, LNS26} (here ``$\CQ$'' denotes the corona algebra and $\bar{\phi}$ is the induced homomorphism).
+The first and main goal of this article is to prove \autoref{theorem:A}, by way of showing that the technical obstacle related to $K_1$-injectivity has a positive solution for arbitrary pairs of separable \cstar-algebras.
+To describe the approach behind this, it is more useful to consider the \cstar-algebra $\SD_\phi\subseteq\CM(B)$ of all multipliers whose induced class belongs to $\CQ(B)\cap\bar{\phi}(A)'$; see \autoref{nota:D-phi}.
 The main result of the second section is the following consequence of \autoref{thm:K1-injectivity} and \autoref{cor:Paschke-dual-K1-injective}.
+The added layers of generality within \autoref{thm:K1-injectivity} include other recent results of this type like \cite[Theorems 2.5, 2.9]{LoreauxNg20} and \cite[Theorem 3.28]{LNS26} as special cases.